ultrabug/py3status/py3status/modules/README.md

 ### <a name="group"></a>group

-Group a bunch of modules together and switch between them.
+Group modules and switch between them.

 In `i3status.conf` groups can be configured.
 The active one of these groups is shown in the i3bar.
 The active group can be changed by a user click.
 If the